 From August 2016 until February 2017, DC had stopped accepting SAT/ACT/GRE scores as a partial substitute for Praxis I core.
 These more recent guidelines mitigate that particular problem.
 Even if your SAT/ACT/GRE etc scores are high enough, they can only exempt you from the Praxis *Math* and *Reading* Tests, and you will still need to take the Praxis Core WRITING test.
 Music educators will l need to take Praxis II Music (Content Knowledge) and at least one Praxis Principles of Learning and Teaching test to earn a teaching license from DC.

-Here are listings of teachers and schools in the area who are available for field observations in the 2016-2017 school year!
+Here are listings of teachers and schools in the area who are available for field observations:

 - Elementary General/Choral Education School Sites